 Give it a shake of your favorite sprinkles on top for both flavor and texture, and you’ve got a simple but addictive cookie.

-To get the wet ingredients going, cream together butter and sugar, then add one egg and vanilla extract:
+To get the wet ingredients going, cream together unsalted butter and granulated white sugar in a large bowl using an electric mixer, then add one large egg and vanilla extract:

 Creamed softened butter and sugar, with an egg and vanilla extract added

-Add the dry ingredients, which is flour, baking powder, and salt, to the wet:
+Add the dry ingredients, which is all-purpose flour, baking powder, and kosher salt, to the wet:

 Adding the dry ingredients to the wet ingredients for the sugar cookie dough

-Mix together until it comes together into a dough, taking care not to overmix:
+Keeping mixing with the hand mixer until the flour mixture is absorbed and it all comes together into a soft dough, taking care not to overmix:

 Sugar Cookie Dough - In Bowl To be Rolled and Cut after Chilling